symmeHub/kymatax/README.md

-# kymatax
+# Kinamax

 ## Overview
-Kymatax is a JAX/Diffrax powered toolkit for analyzing periodic and subharmonic responses of driven nonlinear ODEs.
+kinamax is a JAX/Diffrax powered toolkit for analyzing periodic and subharmonic responses of driven nonlinear ODEs.
 It includes:
 - A reference nonlinear oscillator model (H46) with a forced, damped dynamics.
 - A vectorized orbit-finding routine that integrates the ODE and detects subharmonic periodic orbits via residual-based shooting.
 - Utilities to convert simulation results to Polars DataFrames, cluster attractors, and derive orbit labels.